 Enable the "Optimize for PDF/Postscript printing" option on the print dialogue window.
 Select the print icon and check the option to "Optimize for PDF/Postscript printing."

-A project that shows an "Active" status is one that is in process, not yet acted on.
-A project that shows a "Complete" status is one that has been acted on.
+A project that shows an "In Progress" status is one that is in process, not yet acted on.
+A project that shows a "Resubmittal Requested" status is one that is pending resubmittal by the Application Contact.
+A project that shows a "Pending Final Approved Plans" has received Approval with Conditions and will be complete once the Final Approved Plans have been submitted.
+A project that shows a "Complete" status has been acted on.

 Application Contact Questions